 Both alcohol and OxyContin also affect dopamine levels in the brain.
 Dopamine is responsible for regulating moods, sleep quality, and movement functions.
 High levels of dopamine create pleasure while low levels can cause depression.
 Alcohol and OxyContin increase levels of dopamine, which is why people feel happy while under the influence of one or both substances.
 When the effects of this combination wear off, dopamine levels drop and people start experiencing depression and low mood swings.

 In sum, fluctuations of dopamine levels changes the way the brain naturally produces dopamine.
 The brain will start relying on alcohol and OxyContin in order to remain chemically balanced.
 If you continue to mix these two substances you risk developing physical dependence.

-In self-reports, people who have mixed OxyContin with alcohol experienced some of these effects:
+In self-reports, like this one from Erowid, people who have mixed OxyContin with alcohol report some of these effects: